 - Our development serves our progress and takes place continuously.

-That's the yield of the two days.
-Now it is time to prepare texts for the implementation of the Guidelines in order to discuss and adopt them in a new workshop.
+That is the result of the two days.
+Now it is a matter of preparing texts for the implementation of the guiding principles in order to discuss and adopt them in a new workshop.
 Each member of the executive board received a sentence and must present a text proposal by the end of next week.
-Hannes was democratically assigned "our customers are our focus".
+"Our customers are our focus," was Hannes democratically assigned.

 The customer is our focus

-He is aware that he has once again taken the most uncomfortable sentence.
-He goes into puzzling: "For years, benefits were reduced, prices raised, the product range reduced, personal contact persons replaced by a Web-Info-Box and trainees in an outsourced call center in Ireland.
+He is aware that he has once again made the most unpleasant sentence.
+He goes into contemplation: “For years, services have been reduced, prices increased, the product range reduced, personal contacts replaced by a web info box and interns in an outsourced call center in Ireland.

 To make tangible the concrete customer benefit

-"Our customers are our focus".
-How can one formulate this sentence more concretely?
-Hannes thinks in customer benefit-oriented formulations.
-"With our new, compact product range, you have an overview at all times and you save time to work your way through a confusing offer."
+“Our focus is on our customers”.
+How can you phrase this sentence in more concrete terms?
+Hannes thinks in customer-oriented formulations.
+"With our new, compact product range, you always have an overview and save time to work through a confusing offer."

-It could go in that direction.
-"With our new Web-Info-Box, you can address your request to us at any time - even in the middle of the night."
-That's quite an improvement.
-Consider, in the middle of the night, the customer has a thought, gropes for the smartphone on the bedside table, types in the request and sleeps on.
-He no longer has to take account of office hours.
+It could go in this direction.
+"With our new web info box, you can address your concerns to us at any time - even in the middle of the night."
+That is quite an advance.
+Consider that in the middle of the night the customer has a thought, gropes for the smartphone on the bedside table, types in the request and continues to sleep.
+He no longer has to take office hours into account.

-In addition, after entering a few days, he has time to look for solutions himself, because until the company finally announces someone, surely the standardized 72 hours will pass.
-So Hannes is in the next sentence: "Clear standards in the response periods, you can plan your daily work precisely".
-That means, in plain language, that nothing works for three days.
-But since this is clear from the beginning, no one expects anything before.
+In addition, he has a few days after entering the information to look for solutions himself, because the standardized 72 hours will surely pass before someone finally reports from the company.
+Hannes is now with the next sentence: "With clear standards in the response times, you can plan your day-to-day work precisely".
+That means in plain text that nothing works for three days.
+But since this is clear from the start, nobody expects anything beforehand.

 The price increase

-Now the reason for the price increase of the past two years is missing.
-"Thanks to a market-oriented pricing structure, you benefit from a transparent benchmark with our competitors."
+Now the reason for the price increase of the past two years is still missing.
+"Thanks to a market-oriented price structure, you benefit from a transparent benchmark with our competitors."
 That sounds good.
-You do not know what differentiates you from your competitors, but you do not have to discuss the price anymore, because it's the same and agreed anyway.
-You just do not need to say it.
+You do not know what sets you apart from the competition, but you do not have to discuss the price anymore because it is the same and agreed anyway.
+You just don't have to say it.

-The mission statement slowly fills with content.
-Hannes convinces himself: "It is important that a mission statement does not remain a paper tiger, but lives in everyday life thanks to concrete customer benefits and is experienced positively by the customer".
-He is happy to have created an effective benefit ...
+The mission statement is slowly filling up with content.
+Hannes convinced himself: "It is important that a mission statement does not remain a paper tiger, but is lived in everyday life thanks to concrete customer benefits and is experienced positively by the customer".
+He is glad that he has created an effective benefit ...

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!